TimGyger/FSVA/README.md

 # Vecchia-Inducing Points Full-Scale Approximation (VIF)

 In this repository, we provide the complete code for simulated and real-world experiments conducted in the paper "Vecchia-Inducing Points Full-Scale Approximations for Gaussian Processes".
-For details, refer to the script ```Generate_Simulated_Data.R```.

 The  methods for VIF approximations are implemented in the **GPBoost** package, available here: [https://github.com/fabsig/GPBoost](https://github.com/fabsig/GPBoost).